jdupak/diploma-thesis/src/00_thesis.md

 The visitor traverses each type with the current variance of the visited expression as an input.
 Each member of a type is in a covariant position.
 Each member of a function parameter is in a contravariant position.
 The return type is in the covariant position.
 The generic argument position is determined by the variance of the generic parameter (a variable of this computation).
 The variance of the current node within the type is computed by the `transform` function, taking the variance of the parent node and the variance based on the position of the current node and building and expression.
 When a lifetime or type parameter is encountered, then if the current variance expression is constant, the variable is updated to the new variance using the join operation with the current value.
 For an expression containing at least one variable, the expression is added to the list of constraints.
 Here, the fixed-point computation requirement arises.

-Once all types in the crate are processed, the constraints are solved using a fixed-point computation.
-Note that the current crate can use generic types from other crates, and therefore, it has to export/load the variance of public types.

 > **Example of Algorithm Execution**
 >
 > ```rust